Fechavirus

 What is the treatment for fechavirus?

+There is no specific treatment for fechavirus.
 In the initial animal shelter outbreak, approximately one-third of the affected cats had such mild signs that treatment was not necessary.
-The other two-thirds of affected cats did require some degree of veterinary care.
+The other two-thirds of affected cats required some degree of veterinary care.

 What is the prognosis for fechavirus?

 The prognosis for fechavirus is good.
 Affected cats typically improve within four to five days, although diarrhea may persist for over a week in some cases.
-None of the affected cats in the initial outbreak experienced a relapse or became re-infected; all cats had a complete resolution of illness within a matter of weeks.
+None of the affected cats in the initial outbreak experienced a relapse or became reinfected; all cats had a complete resolution of illness within a matter of weeks.

 Related Articles